-Sessions for pupils/students Special
+Sessions for pupils/students SEN

-Developed in consultation with local special schools our Art Activities are tailored to the ability and needs of those taking part – they can be aimed at small groups or 1 to 1 so participants can gain as much as possible from their art experience.
+Developed in consultation with local special schools our Art Activities are tailored to the ability and needs of those taking part – they can be aimed at small groups or individuals so participants can gain as much as possible from their art experience.
 The activities and the art materials can be selected for their suitability for use with pupils with additional needs and the sessions can be presented in different ways, flexible in time and structure to suit the individual needs of pupils.

 Depending on the colour modules you choose, you can have:

 Pink module – 1 art session per year

 Purple module – 2 art sessions per year

 Green module – 3 art sessions per year

 A printing workshop that changes with the seasons – using different printing methods to suit needs of pupils this session involves printing using amazing Indian woodblocks and selected printing inks according to the season.
 As well as Spring, Summer, Autumn and Winter they can be Easter and Christmas themed with the opportunity to produce not only an artwork but greeting cards, wrapping paper or gift tags.